JiaMingZhong2621/TgGTM/README.md

 2. Set `<cfg.default="/media/psdz/新加卷/zjm/TgGTM/configs/projects/CLIPFSAR/ssv2_small/CLIPFSAR_SSv2_Small_1shot_v1.yaml">` to specify the configuration files used by the datasets.
 3. you can then do:
    `python run_fsar.py`

 Please ensure that the datasets used in `utils/config.py` are consistent with those used in `run_fsar.py`.
 If you need to modify the learning rate, please do so in `run_fsar.py`.
-To change the number of iterations, modify the configurations in `configs`.
+To change the number of iterations, modify the configurations in [configs](https://github.com/JiaMingZhong2621/TgGTM/tree/main/configs/projects/CLIPFSAR).